DrBeef/Lambda1VR/README.md

 ## Known Issues

-Hopefully there will be fixes in time for most of the following, but rather than delay release any longer, none of could be considered show-stoppers:

 * Application crashes when you complete the Hazard Course
-* No way to enter text at the moment
+* No way to enter text
 * Positional tracking doesn't really work on multi-player servers (unless you run your own server and set the following cvar:  sv_accelerate 10000), it sort of works if you hold down the "run" trigger, but it isn't very good
 * Lambda1VR will crash if you haven't copied the half-life game assets to the right location, no warning, just crash
 * Complaint when you exit that the app did not shutdown properly (or crashed or something).. since you are quitting this wasn't considered serious enough to hold up the release, but will be fixed in a future update
+* The edges of some textures are still corrupting when the flashlight shines on them

 ## Future To-Dos